tart-telescope/tart_website/docs/blog/2026-03-23-breakthrough-listen-cfp/index.md

 ---

-The Electronics Research Foundation and the TART community are delighted to announce financial support from the [Breakthrough Listen](https://breakthroughlisten.physics.ox.ac.uk/home) programme to extend the TART telescope network in Africa, in partnership with [SARAO](https://sarao.ac.za), DARA and [Rhodes University](https://ru.ac.za).
+The TART community are delighted to announce financial support from the [Breakthrough Listen](https://breakthroughlisten.physics.ox.ac.uk/home) programme to extend the TART telescope network in Africa, in partnership with [SARAO](https://sarao.ac.za), DARA and [Rhodes University](https://ru.ac.za).
 Up to five additional TART deployments and installation workshops across Africa will be funded by this call.

 The call is open to African institutions or consortia interested in hosting a TART telescope.
 Hosts will be selected for funding based on their site readiness, sustainability, expected impact on Human Capacity Development in the country, and availability of co-funding.